 What can organisations learn from the BrewDog story?

-Be aware of the dangers of growing too fast too quickly
+The dangers of growing too fast too quickly

 A recurring theme in the Wiser review was that BrewDog’s policies weren’t keeping up with growth.